magento/devdocs/guides/v2.0/contributor-guide/templates/procedural_template.md

 layout: default
 group: contributor
 subgroup: templates
-title: Procedular Guide template
+title: Procedural Title
-menu_title: Procedular Guide template
+menu_title: Procedural template
 menu_order: 1
 version: 2.0
-github_link: contributor-guide/templates/procedular_guide_template.md
+github_link: contributor-guide/templates/procedural_template.md
 ---

 Introductory text that gives an overview of the topic you will be writing about.